automationmojo/mojo-waiting/README.md

-# Contextual Waiting Module - contextualwaiting
+# Automation Mojo Waiting Module - mojo-waiting

 This package provides support for enhanced context based waiting.
 The waiting code patterns used are designed to present the best results in test stacktraces presented